Pyrdacor/freeserf.net/README.md

 Freeserf.net is an authentic remake of the game **The Settlers I** by BlueByte.

+_**Announcement**_: *Multiplayer is coming.
+The progress with multiplayer implementation took a huge step forward.
+Soon first test releases will come.
+Stay tuned. :)*

 To avoid copyright issues I won't provide any copyrighted data from the original game like music or graphics.
 To play the game you will therefore need the original DOS or Amiga data files.

 Freeserf.net is a C# port and extension of [freeserf](https://github.com/freeserf/freeserf).